graphile/worker/README.md

 `runOnce(options)` is the equivalent of running the cli with the `--once` option.
 The function will run until there are no runnable jobs left.

+`runMigrations(options)` is the equivalent of running the cli with the `--schema-only` option.
+Runs the migrations and then returns.

-The following options for both methods are available.
+The following options for these methods are available.

 - `concurrency`: The equivalent of the cli `--jobs` option with the same default value.
 - `pollInterval`: The equivalent of the cli `--poll-interval` option with the same default value.